This post may contain affiliate links. See our affiliate disclaimer here.

 Even if your boondocking spot has endless space to roam, your dog or cat should never be let loose.
 Letting your pet explore without a leash leaves them vulnerable to dangerous plants and wildlife.
 Pets are also more likely to get lost in a new place.

-However, keeping pets restrained is not just for their safety.
+However, keeping pets restrained is not just for their safety and your peace of mind.
 If left to roam, pets could hurt the local wildlife.
 Also, if you are not monitoring your pets, you won’t be able to pick up after them.

 Locate the Nearest Vet